kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

           hurt performance we propose to accept this limitation (if needed a better algorithm may be proposed as a separate KEP).

-      1. For the remaining potential victims, using binary search across priorities (not across the list of victims) find the minimal priority N for which scheduling the preemptor can be achieved without preempting any victims with priority higher than N. This allows to reduce the potential cascading preemptions later.

-      1. Eliminate all victims from the potential victims list that have priority higher than N.

-      1. Schedule and assume the preemptor (assuming that all remaining potential victims are removed).

-      1. Iterate over the list of potential victims (in the order achieved with sorting above) checking if they can be placed where they are currently running.
-If so assume it back and remove from potential victims list.

       We acknowledge the fact that the above algorithm is not optimal, but (a) is compatible with the current pod-based one, (b) is computationally feasible, (c) is simple to reason about.
 We will proceed with it and may consider improvements in a follow-up KEPs in the future.

 1. We score scheduling decisions for selected number of the domains/placements and choose the best one.
 For cluster wide preemption without TAS there will be only one decision.
 For multiple placments we will reuse (and generalize) the [preemption scoring functions].
    During promotion of [Topology Aware Scheduling] to beta we will consider the exact scoring criteria.

 We acknowledge that some users might favor more disruptive preemptions if they allow the workload to be placed in a more optimal way, especially when the Topology-Aware Scheduling comes into the picture.
 This can be addressed by custom scoring criteria for the placements in the future.

 It's worth noting that as structured, this algorithm addresses all four cases mentioned above that we want to support and is compatible with the current pod-based preemption algorithm.
 This means